KristianOellegaard/django-hvad/docs/public/models.rst

     Overrides :meth:`~django.db.models.Model.save`.

-    This method runs an extra query when used to save the translation cached on this instance, if any translation was cached.
+    This method runs an extra query to save the translation cached on this instance, if any translation was cached.